-IV.
-REPORTING SEXUAL HARASSMENT AND SEXUAL MISCONDUCT
+A. REPORTING SEXUAL HARASSMENT AND SEXUAL MISCONDUCT

-Any person may report sexual harassment to the Title IX coordinator, and Sexual Misconduct to the Director of Legal Affairs.
-Reports1 may be made in person, by regular mail, telephone, electronic mail, or by any other means that results in the Title IX coordinator or Director of Legal Affairs receiving the person's verbal or written report.
-Inperson reports must be made during normal business hours, but reports can be made by regular mail, telephone, or electronic mail at any time, including outside normal business hours.
+Any person may report sexual harassment or Sexual Misconduct to the Title IX coordinator.
+Reports1 may be made in person, by regular mail, telephone, electronic mail, or by any other means that results in the Title IX coordinator receiving the person's verbal or written report.
+In-person reports must be made during normal business hours, but reports can be made by regular mail, telephone, or electronic mail at any time, including outside normal business hours.

-All University employees, except those identified in Section XIX below, have a duty to file a complaint with the Title IX Coordinator or the Director of Legal Affairs when they believe or receive information indicating that a member of the University Community may have been subjected to conduct that constitutes prohibited Sexual Harassment or Sexual Misconduct.
+All University employees, except those identified in Section XIX below, have a duty to file a complaint with the Title IX Coordinator when they believe or receive information indicating that a member of the University Community may have been subjected to conduct that constitutes prohibited Sexual Harassment or Sexual Misconduct.
 This includes employees who may have a professional license requiring confidentiality if they are not employed by the University in that professional role.
 An employee not making a report as required by this policy may be disciplined accordingly, up to and including termination.